ateucher/pkg-dev-psc-2024-04-29/README.md

 | 15:00 - 15:30 | *Coffee break*                                                |
 | 15:30 - 17:00 | Continuous Integration; Package Website; Package Distribution |

-## Instructor

-Andy Teucher is a data scientist and package developer with a passion for teaching others to learn how to use data science tools to make their work more efficient and reproducible.
-His background is in conservation biology, with an MSc in Ecology from the University of Calgary.
-He has spent much of his career as a data scientist in government, where he made it his mission to promote and teach open, reproducible data science practices.
-He has written R packages for internal use in his teams as well as for a broader audience, with several hosted on CRAN.
-Andy especially enjoys developing packages to make it easier to work with spatial data in R.
-Andy is a certified Software Carpentry and Data Carpentry instructor, and has led many workshops teaching programming skills to scientists and data professionals.

 ------------------------------------------------------------------------